 It’s no surprise that a majority of employee searches are conducted to find the contact information of a certain employee.
 From ensuring your contact information is updated, to including the most basic information such as your direct phone line and email address, these are key fields to any employee profile.

 Not only does including a photo in an Employee Profile make it stand out during employee searches, it’s also a great way to help employees engage with one another.
 A professional looking photograph isn’t something that all employees have readily available, so the Design Annual Report shared an idea from one of their case studies; have a photo day at the office.
-Recently we held a photo day at Intranet Connections and everyone came to work looking their best.
+Recently we held a photo day at IC Thrive and everyone came to work looking their best.
 A few people even felt inspired to take selfies while waiting their turn in front of the camera (many of these selfies found their way on to our intranet’s Photo Album, which made for some fun browsing later in the day).

 The photo day not only provided a resource for employees to update their profile photo, it also made everyone happy to see a fresh new professional photo of themselves.
 You can see some of our photo-day pictures when you look at our blog authors on the right hand side of this post (aren’t we all a professional and engaging looking group).